Here we highlight four areas you may not have considered before. We’ve got you.

 Make a difference to physical health: Physiotherapy

-Physiotherapy is the physical treatment of a range of health conditions which can be conducted in a variety of care-giving environments.
-Skills required by physiotherapists include analysing, diagnosing and treating people.
+Physiotherapy is the physical treatment of a range of health conditions that can be conducted in various caregiving environments.
+Skills required by physiotherapists include analysing, diagnosing, and treating people.

 The sessions support people in re-discovering their autonomy with the aim of improving their physical and mental health and wellbeing.
 Recently this project was listed as a life saver health pioneer in national campaign and has been nominated for a Golden Apple education award.

 Make a difference to everyday lives: Occupational Therapy